-1. (i) A candidate for any first degree of the University must satisfy the conditions for admission set out hereunder before entering upon the prescribed course for a degree.
-Compliance with these conditions does not in itself entitle a student to enter upon a course.

-(ii) A candidate who has satisfactorily met the conditions for admission and has been accepted by the University shall be classed as a "matriculated student" of the University after enrolment.

-- (iii) A person who has satisfactorily met the conditions for admission may on the payment of the prescribed matriculation fee be provided with a statement to that effect. - (i) For the purpose of matriculation approved subjects are grouped as follows:-
+- 1. (i) A candidate for any first degree of the University must satisfy the conditions for admission set out hereunder before entering upon the prescribed course for a degree.
+Compliance with these conditions does not in itself entitle a student to enter upon a course. - (ii) A candidate who has satisfactorily met the conditions for admission and has been accepted by the University shall be classed as a "matriculated student" of the University after enrolment. - (iii) A person who has satisfactorily met the conditions for admission may on the payment of the prescribed matriculation fee be provided with a statement to that effect. - (i) For the purpose of matriculation approved subjects are grouped as follows:- - A. English. - B. Latin, Greek, French, German, Italian, Hebrew, Chinese, Japanese, Russian, Dutch, Geography, Ancient History, Modern History, Economics. - C. Mathematics I, Mathematics II, Mathematics III[†]. - D. Agriculture, Applied Mathematics, General Mathematics[†], Biology, Botany, Chemistry, Physics, Geology, Physics and Chemistry, Physiology, Zoology. - E. Accountancy, Art, Descriptive Geometry and Drawing, Music, Theory and Practice of Music.

-A. English.

-B. Latin, Greek, French, German, Italian, Hebrew, Chinese, Japanese, Russian, Dutch, Geography, Ancient History, Modern History, Economics.

-C. Mathematics I, Mathematics II, Mathematics III.

-D. Agriculture, Applied Mathematics, General Mathematics, Biology, Botany, Chemistry, Physics, Geology, Physics and Chemistry, Physiology, Zoology.